RFM Analysis Notebook

 Step 2 — Score Each Metric (1 to 5)

-Assign a score of 1–5 to each metric using NTILE(5).
+Give each metric a score from 1 to 5 with NTILE(5).
 Score 5 = best.

-• Recency: lower days = better → score 5 for the most recent customers
+• Recency: fewer days = better → score 5 for the most recent customers

 • Frequency: higher count = better → score 5 for the most frequent customers